popovic01/StockMarketApp/README.md

 - user can select radio button to show active or inactive companies
 - error handling and loading for company listings
 - caching for company info
+- showing company's location on google maps (using Intent)